Samson-debug/Chase-The-Coin/README.md

 3. **Score update:** On collection, `ScoreManager.AddScore()` is called.
 If the caller is not the State Authority, an RPC (`Rpc_AddScore`) forwards the request to the host, which updates the `NetworkDictionary<PlayerRef, int>`.
 The updated scores are then automatically replicated to all clients.
 4. **Visual feedback:** An `[Rpc(StateAuthority → All)]` call (`RpcShowScorePopup`) triggers a local "+1" popup animation on all clients at the coin's world position.

-### Why This Is Consistent
-- All spawn positions, collection checks, and score mutations happen on the **host's simulation tick**, eliminating race conditions.
-- `NetworkBool`, `NetworkDictionary`, and `TickTimer` are Fusion `[Networked]` properties, meaning their values are part of the replicated state snapshot — clients always see the authoritative view.
-- `NetworkTransform.Teleport()` ensures the coin's position change is immediately replicated without interpolation artifacts.

 ---

 ## Assumptions

-- The game is designed for **exactly 2 players**. `PlayerCount` is set to 2 in `StartGameArgs`, and match logic (countdown, game-over) triggers when 2 active players are detected.
-- Players are expected to be on a **reliable internet connection**.
-No offline or LAN-only mode is implemented.
 - The game uses a **flat 2D arena** with predefined spawn points placed in the scene.
 Level design is static and not procedurally generated.
 - **Room codes** must be at least 4 characters long (enforced by `MainMenuManager`).
 Auto Join bypasses room codes entirely by using Fusion's default session matchmaking.
 - The host is assumed to remain connected for the full duration of the match. **Host migration** is not implemented.
-- Unity's **New Input System** is used.
-Legacy Input Manager bindings are not supported.
-- The project targets **desktop platforms** (keyboard input).
-Mobile/gamepad input is not explicitly configured.

 ---